In true McClarey fashion, Another Mother’s Child-the first book in the trilogy will be written last.

-My eyes were drawn to the last entry Caty Riley granddaughter 6 months
+My eyes were drawn to the last entry Kitty O’Brien granddaughter 6 months

 Looking up at Gerry, my eyes asked “what does this mean?”
 I had no words.

 ‘I think your granny was a baby born into this family.
 A child of one of their own girls.
-Which one we wouldn’t be sure now and why they gave her the name of Riley, maybe they thought the girl would marry the father.’
+Which one we wouldn’t be sure now and why they gave her the name of O’Brien, maybe they thought the girl, would marry the father.’

 Now Ive learned so much more about my ancestors, my great grandmother and her much loved younger brother in particular.
 I’ve found I have relatives in Milwaukee who have provided me with even more surprising information about the family, I can’t wait any longer to develop the story.
 I will disappear for a while but do keep checking, I’ll be back with more later.